Honour00/Healthcare-Performance-and-Readmission-Analysis/README.md

 ---

 ## Project Overview
-Hospital readmissions place a heavy burden on healthcare systems — financially, operationally, and in terms of patient outcomes.
+Hospital readmissions place a heavy burden on healthcare systems;financially, operationally, and in terms of patient outcomes.

 This analysis focuses on three key healthcare settings: